 (2) Students are asked to conduct themselves in an orderly fashion at all times.
 Thus running, “horseplay” and loud or boisterous conduct are considered to be unacceptable behaviors in school and on school buses.

 (3) Cafeterias are expected to be pleasant environments for eating.
 Food may not be taken from the cafeteria.
 No eating or drinking is allowed in the hallways.
 Glass bottles are not allowed in the buildings or on school property.

-    Failure to observe these rules of conduct may lead to after-school detention or other disciplinary actions.
-Student access to the cafeteria, library, computer rooms, or other areas of the school may be restricted for a period of time due to inappropriate behavior in such areas by the student.
+Failure to observe these rules of conduct may lead to disciplinary action.
+Student access to areas of the school and/or school property may be restricted for a period of time due to inappropriate behavior in such areas by the student.

 Cellular telephones and any other electronic devices are prohibited.
 There is no use of video recording or photos except under the direct supervision of a teacher.
 If otherwise used or visible during the regular school day, electronic devices will be confiscated and returned only to a parent.

 The building principal, or his or her designee, shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year.
 The dress code will be developed in collaboration with teachers, administrators, other school service professionals, students and parents to ensure that it reflects current community standards on proper decorum and deportment.